Djamil17/SLURM_data_pipeline/README.md

 [Cloud Shell](https://cloud.google.com/shell/).

 Steps:
+1. enter the GCP shell
+2. enter the project you want to build under
-1. cd to tf/examples/basic
+2. cd to tf/examples/basic directory
 2. Edit the `basic.tfvars` file and specify the required values
-3. Deploy the cluster
+3. Deploy the cluster by hitting
    ```
    $ terraform init
    $ terraform apply -var-file=basic.tfvars